AbdullahKhan94/UIUians/README.md

 This application has designed and developed for UIUians and all the information of this application is powered and copyrighted by the authority of United International University (UIU).

-Click here to download: https://github.com/AbdullahKhan94/UIUians/blob/main/UIUians_v1.0.6.apk?raw=true
+Click here to download: [UIUians App](https://github.com/AbdullahKhan94/UIUians/blob/main/UIUians_v1.0.6.apk?raw=true)